-The Consolidated Appropriations Act (CAA) replaces the expired CARES Act, which was created to help individuals, businesses, and nonprofits facing economic hardship during the coronavirus pandemic.
-While many of your giving options and opportunities have not changed, there are a few key points to note:
+The Consolidated Appropriations Act (CAA) of 2023 updates several charitable giving provisions set by the CARES ACT and CAA-2021.
+While most of your giving options have not changed, there are a few key points to note, and a new opportunity.

-As always, please consult a qualified advisor before making a new gift commitment.
+As always, we recommend that you consult a qualified advisor before making a new gift commitment.

 © 2023 Planned Giving Marketing.
 This document is informational and educational in nature.
 It is not offering professional tax, legal, or accounting advice.
 For specific advice about the effect of any planning concept on your tax or financial situation or with your estate, please consult a qualified professional advisor.